 In the early 1960s the eastern portion of the property was graded extensively to make way for Interstate 680.

-After Hap Magee died in 1985, the Danville Park and Leisure Services Commission pursued the parcel for use as a park and in 1987 the land was bought
+After Hap Magee died in 1985, the Danville Park and Leisure Services Commission pursued the parcel for use as a park and in 1987 the land was bought by the town of Danville and Contra Costa County.
+In a joint agreement, the two agencies developed a plan to restore and operate the historic park.

 The park serves a broad range of visitors with regional trails, picturesque oak trees, a dog park, children's playground, and picnic areas.